luckinet/tabshiftr/README.md

 Spreadsheets as places where data tables are recorded can be ridiculously messy.
 All thinkable arrangements of the data may be encountered, culminating in several non-uniformly formatted tables that are placed non-systematically within one spreadsheet.
-In `arealDB` each of such individual tables within a spreadsheet is called *cluster*.
+In `rectifyr` each of such individual tables within a spreadsheet is called *cluster*.

 A common best practice of building up data tables is that variables are